MvvsnmDevops4122/11_DEVOPS_DOCKER_2026/Docker_Container_Commands_03.md

 ##  Dangling Docker Images

+* Dangling images are untagged and unused Docker images created when rebuilding images with the same tag.

+* A dangling image is an untagged Docker image that is not referenced by any container.

+* It usually appears as <none> for both the REPOSITORY and TAG fields when you run: docker images

 * How to View Dangling Images: `docker images -f dangling=true`

 * How to View Non-Dangling Images (normal images): `docker images -f dangling=false -q`

 * How to Remove Dangling Images: `docker rmi -f $(docker images -f dangling=true -q)`

+* Remove Dangling Images or Unused: ` docker rmi $(docker images -f dangling=true -q) OR docker image prune`

 ---